bagusbpg/feature-toggle/README.md

 ```bash
 go get github.com/Unleash/unleash-client-go/v3
 ```
 In your service app, you need to create an Unleash client instance, specifying the url of Unleash server the client will connect to and API token.
-Typically, you may also want to specify some other options as well, like how often the client should hit the Unleash server to refresh the state of each feature toggles.
+Typically, you may also want to specify some other options as well, like how often the client should hit the Unleash server to refresh the state of each feature toggle.
 By default, the refresh interval is 15 seconds.
 In the following example, you can set the refresh interval to 2 seconds only using `WithRefreshInterval` option.
 ```go
 featureToggleClient, err := unleash.NewClient(
 	unleash.WithListener(&unleash.DebugListener{}),